NOC-MSM/CoNES/docs/building.rst

      sudo singularity build nemo.sif Singularity.nemo

 The command requires ``sudo`` just as installing software on your local machine requires root privileges.
-If this is not an option a the SIF can either be built as *fakeroot* on the host system, or via a GitHub repository.
+If this is not an option the SIF can either be built as *fakeroot* on the host system, or via a GitHub repository.

 Fake Root
 =========

-To build a SIF root privileges are required.
+To build a SIF, root privilege is required.
 If the user does not have root access the *fakeroot* feature can be used.
 An unprivileged user can build or run a container as a *fake root* user.
 This feature is granted by the system admin of the host system.
-See sylabs guide on `fakeroot <https://sylabs.io/guides/3.8/user-guide/fakeroot.html#fakeroot>`_ access for more details.
+See Sylabs guide on `fakeroot <https://sylabs.io/guides/3.8/user-guide/fakeroot.html#fakeroot>`_ access for more details.

 GitHub Builds